 Also known as Fall in Market Value of Equity.
 The value depicts a change in the market value of equity due to changes in market values of assets and liabilities.
-The respective changes in assets and liabilities are computed by application of interest rate shocks derived using a dynamic value at risk (VaR) approach.
+The respective changes in assets and liabilities are computed by the application of interest rate shocks derived using a dynamic value at risk (VaR) approach.

 Market-related monitoring tools liquidity metric: This involves the use of high frequency market data, having little or no time lag, to identify signs of potential liquidity stress.
 The data is monitored at a market wide as well as an entity specific level.

 Maturity Limits: Limits that control the volume or amount of securities that mature in a given period.
 They are useful for controlling liquidity risk.
 By staggering the maturities of the securities, the company can reduce the volatility as well as control the liquidity position of the company at any given time period.

 Model Risks: Risks of modeling that the modeler and subsequent users of the model should be aware of, that arise because of the technical construction and use of the models.
 These may include the model selected not being applicable to the process; the model chosen may be incorrect; the model may be correct by the solution from the model may be incorrect due to carelessness or misunderstandings; the model may be put to use in situations where it was never intended in the first place; the degree of accuracy may be limited; implementation errors due to programming, code optimization processes, revisions by new developers who are not the original writers of the model, etc.; dated and unrepresentative model parameters.